If you can’t foster please consider sponsoring one of our special needs pups.

-On the day I write this, I currently have six dogs here.
-Cody, a Shih Tzu, and Dude, a Shih Tzu, Kelly, a Shih Tzu, Vee, a Shih Tzu, Hellen a Shih Tzu, and Mikey, are all blind dogs.
+On the day we write this, I currently have six dogs here.
+Cody, a Shih Tzu, and Dude, a Shih Tzu, Kelly, a Shih Tzu, Vee, a Shih Tzu, Hellen a Shih Tzu, Joey a Shih Tzu, and Mikey, are all blind dogs.
 They are up for comfort/hospice care.
+We also have Nemo who will need his eye removed.

 For this post, I want to describe a day in the life of a hospice or permanent foster caretaker.
 Hospice or permanent fostering provides a home and care for homeless dogs who are very old or very ill and will not be placed for adoption.
 Some of these dogs may also have mobility problems, be incontinent, or have difficulty eating.
 And while it may be difficult and truly heartbreaking at times, loving and caring for these special dogs means the world to me.